otahir-21/RoyalGroupTest/README.md

 Customize the UI, colors, and themes in myUills.dart to match app's branding.<br>
 Implementd error handling and data validation based on application requirements.<br>
+Please make sure to run this app on apple devices.<br>